QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Related Work

 \section{Related Work}

-The recent studies on circuit cutting focus mainly on lowering the reconstruction overhead.
+The recent studies on circuit-cutting focus mainly on lowering the reconstruction overhead.
 Lowe {\em et al.}\cite{random_cutting} proposed to reduce the overhead of wire cutting using randomized probabilistic measurements.
 Piveteau {\em et al.}\cite{LOCC} proposed to reduce the overhead of gate cutting, using classical two-way communication and shared bell pair between subcircuits.
 These works assume that the input is a pre-cut circuit and thus are orthogonal to our work.

 Xie {\em et al.} proposed a compiler framework for distributed quantum computing \cite{Auto}.
-Smith {\em et al.} exploited circuit cutting and Clifford gate simulation to enhance the reach of classical quantum circuit simulation and the simulation time~\cite{clifford_cutting}.
+Smith {\em et al.} exploited circuit-cutting and Clifford gate simulation to enhance the reach of classical quantum circuit simulation and the simulation time~\cite{clifford_cutting}.